vnFuhung2903/golang-multithreading/README.md

 The `range` form of the for loop iterates over a slice or map.
 When ranging over a slice, two values are returned for each iteration.
 The first is the index, and the second is a copy of the element at that index.

 ## Package, Import
 Every Go program is made up of packages.
 Programs start running in package `main`.
-This program is using the packages with import paths `"fmt"` and `"math/rand"`.
 By convention, the package name is the same as the last element of the import path.
 ```
 import (
 	"crypto/ecdsa"